Keep your pets safe as the weather warms up

-Just like us, animals love the warmer weather, and it’s so lovely seeing our furry companions out and about with their families during the holidays.
-Make sure your furry friends’ summer gets off on the right paw by taking a few extra steps to ensure their health and comfort before you set out on your sunny adventures together.
+Just like us, many animals enjoy the warmer weather, but it’s important to keep our pets safe as the temperature rises.
+Make sure your furry friends’ are well looked after by taking a few extra steps to ensure their health and comfort both at home, and when you head outdoors together.

 Hot hours

-The sun is at its fiercestbetween 10am and 4pm, so be extra vigilant with your pet between these times.
-Keep a close eye on pets who are older, overweight, flat faced, or have thick fur, who might struggle in the heat.
+The sun is at its fiercest between 10am and 4pm, so be extra vigilant with your companion animals between these times.
+Animals who are older, overweight, flat-faced, or have thick fur may struggle in the heat.
+Certain medications may also impact an animal’s ability to thermoregulate.

 Shade

 Providing adequate shelter year-round comes under the Codes of Welfare and is considered an essential part of animal ownership.
-However, In New Zealand, it is routine to see animals kept outside without any shade or shelter in both the extremes of summer and winter.
+Unfortunately, in New Zealand, many animals are kept outside without appropriate shade or shelter in both the extremes of summer and winter.

-All animals, from pets to livestock, need to have adequate shelter that protects them from the weather, including sun, wind and rain.
+All animals, from dogs and cats to livestock, need to have adequate shade and shelter that protects them from the weather, including sun, wind and rain.
 Ensure there are plenty of places for your animals to hide from the heat of the sun to avoid overheating, sunburn, and horseflies.
 Trees are a good form of shade, as are human-made shelters that do not have enclosed sides.

-If you keep your dog outside, it is critical that they have access to good shade.
-Dog kennels are not good shelter during the summer as they can trap heat.
+If you keep your dog outside, it is critical that they have access to good shade and ventilation.
+Dog kennels are not good shelter during the summer, as they can trap heat.
 Tree shade and tarpaulins are ideal because they don’t obstruct air flow.

 If your cat has access to the outdoors, make sure they have plenty of shade outside such as trees and bushes.
 If your cat is looking for shade indoors, close some of your blinds and curtains to provide them with a cool spot in the house to snooze.

-If your small animals live outside, you can improve ventilation of their hutch or coop by putting bricks or something similar underneath, bringing it off the ground and allowing air to circulate underneath.
+If your small animals live outside, you can improve ventilation of their hutch or coop by putting bricks or something similar underneath, bringing it off the ground and allowing air to circulate underneath, but not so high to allow them to escape.
 Also, make sure their hutch or run is in the shade all day by moving it around as the sun moves.

 Water

-Our pets always need access to fresh water, and in summer this is crucially important.
-Pets should always have clean water that is in a shady spot.
+Our companions always need access to fresh water, and in summer this is crucially important.
+Animals should always have clean water that is in a shady spot.
 Most pets also like large bowls and some animals, particularly cats, can find drinking out of small containers unpleasant.
-While all pets like cool, clean water, cats can be very particular, – they prefer their water bowl to be kept in a separate location from their food and litter tray and some even prefer drinking flowing water.
+While all companion animals like cool, clean water, cats can be very particular – they prefer their water bowl to be kept in a separate location from their food and litter tray.
+Some even prefer drinking flowing water, which can be provided in a fountain.

 Paws for thought